keriszafir/rpi2caster/README.md

 -wolfram-engine - removing it will clean aomewhere around 450MB (!)
 -X, LXDE etc. unless you want to VNC into the machine or set up a local console with GUI -anything related to Scratch
+-Minecraft or any other games, LibreOffice etc., huge diskspace hogs